Skip to main content

 Response rate based on central laboratory Hb values.
 77.5% FABHALTA (n=31/40; 95% CI, 61.5-89.2)

-Assessed between Day 14 and 168.
-Requiring RBCs refers to any patient receiving transfusions or meeting protocol-defined criteria.
+Assessed between Days 14 and 168.
+Requiring RBCs refers to any patient receiving transfusions or meeting protocol-defined criteria.2,3

 Results at week 48.
 92.5% of patients achieved an Hb increase of ≥2 g/dL from baseline in the absence of RBC transfusions between Week 2 and 48

 Based on observed and central laboratory data only.
-Assessed at a single Week 48 (Day 336) visit.
-Patients who received transfusions between Day 14 and 336 or were missing Day 336 assessment were considered nonresponders.3
+Adjusted mean assessed at a single Week 48 (Day 336) visit.
+Patients who received transfusions between Days 14 and 336 or were missing Day 336 assessment were considered nonresponders.4

-The 'n' values reflect patients who responded based on observed data.3
+The 'n' values reflect patients who responded based on observed data.4

 Patients taking FABHALTA experienced an increase in adjusted mean Hb level of +4.29 g/dL from baseline